amritsingh441/NewzStep1/readme.md

      `git remote add origin <CADET-REPO>`

-     **Note: {{yourusername}} should be replaced by your username from gitlab**

-5. Check the status of your repo
+6. Check the status of your repo

      `git status`

-6. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.
+7. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.

      `git add .`

-7. Commit and Push the project to git
+8. Commit and Push the project to git

      `git commit -a -m "Initial commit | or place your comments according to your need"`

      `git push -u origin master`

-8. Check on the git repo online, if the files have been pushed
+9. Check on the git repo online, if the files have been pushed

 ### Important instructions for Participants
 > - We expect you to write the assignment on your own by following through the guidelines, learning plan, and the practice exercises